Memorable Manitobans: John Christian Schultz (1840-1896)

 After his defeat in the 1882 general election by A. W. Ross, he was called to the Canadian Senate on 23 September 1882.
 He took an active part in the House of Commons and Senate discussions on Indian lands and prohibition, and was chairman of the Senate Committee on North-West Food Products and of the Committee upon the Resources of the Mackenzie Basin.

 He was appointed Lieutenant-Governor of Manitoba on 1 July 1888, and resigned 1 September1895, because of poor health.
 In 1894 he was knighted as Knight Commander of St. Michael and St. George.
 Through his real estate holdings, the North-West Trading Company, and his interest in the South Western Railway Company and the Great North-West Telegraph Company he gained considerable wealth.
 He died at Monterey, Mexico, on 13 April 1896, where he had gone for his health.
-In his will he made provision that “In the event of my wife’s death before mine I give all my personal and real estate... to my executors... to be applied...one third to the advancement of Christ’s Kingdom upon earth, one third for the technical education of the children of half-breeds in Manitoba and one third for hospital purposes principally for the half-breeds and old resident population of this province.”
+In his will he made provision that “In the event of my wife’s death before mine I give all my personal and real estate... to my executors ... to be applied ... one third to the advancement of Christ’s Kingdom upon earth, one third for the technical education of the children of half-breeds in Manitoba and one third for hospital purposes principally for the half-breeds and old resident population of this province.”
+He was buried in the St. John's Cathedral Cemetery.

 He is commemorated by Schultz Street in Winnipeg.